gileck/book-reader-app/feature-plans/api-client-cache-refactor.md

 ## 1. High-Level Solution

-Implement a cache policy that always writes successful API responses to the client cache but only serves cached data when either: (a) Offline Mode is enabled in Settings, or (b) a global Stale-While-Revalidate (SWR) toggle is ON.
+Implement a cache policy that always writes successful API responses to the client cache when network is used, but only serves cached data when either: (a) Offline Mode is enabled in Settings, or (b) a global Stale-While-Revalidate (SWR) toggle is ON.
+Offline Mode is strict: no network calls are made while it is ON; only cached responses are returned, otherwise a clear offline error is surfaced.
+Additionally, when the device is offline (navigator.onLine === false), the app behaves exactly as if Offline Mode were enabled (no network, cache-only).
 Add two app-wide settings toggles (Offline Mode, Serve Stale While Revalidate) to the Settings screen and persist them in the Settings Context.
 Refactor the API client to be initialized with a settings getter so it can dynamically decide whether to return cached data or fetch fresh data.
 Initialize the API client after Settings are available and before the rest of the app runs.

 User flow (end-to-end): The user can toggle Offline Mode and SWR in Settings.
 When making API requests, the client always caches new successful responses.
 If Offline Mode is ON, cached responses are used (and the network is not relied upon).
 If SWR is ON, cached data is served immediately (when present) while a background refresh runs.
 If both are OFF, the client bypasses reading from cache but still writes the fresh response to cache for later offline/SWR usage.

 ## 2. Implementation Details

-### 2.1 Settings: Add Offline Mode and Global SWR Toggles
+### 2.1 Settings: Add Offline Mode and Global SWR Toggles (+ effective offline)

 - **Target file(s)**:
   - `src/client/settings/types.ts`